 “If Congress is serious about wanting to grow the economy faster and creating jobs faster, the first order of business must be to pass a sensible budget that replaces the sequester with a balanced plan that is both fiscally sound and funds the investments like education and basic research and infrastructure that we need to grow.”

 One of the main disputes involves the Affordable Care Act of 2010.
 Many Republicans are seeking to cancel the law, which some Americans have called Obamacare.
 The legislation is meant to reduce health care costs.
 The president and Democrats support the law.
 Republicans, however, say it hurts job creation and the economy.
 House Speaker John Boehner, a Republican from Ohio, says efforts to cancel the law are continuing.

 “We are again taking steps to dismantle the president health care law, which is driving up the costs of health care, and making it harder for businesses to hire new workers.”

 Some Democrats says the business of Congress is being blocked because of the narrow political causes of a few conservative lawmakers.
 They say the health care law was a major issue during the 2012 presidential elections, and that President Obama was the winner.

-deadline has brought attention to the budget battle in Congress.
+The October 1st deadline has brought attention to the budget battle in Congress.
 But this week also offers a chance to look back at hard economic times.
 Monday was the fifth anniversary of the collapse of a huge investment bank, Lehman Brothers.
 Many people consider the bankruptcy of Lehman Brothers the beginning of the world financial crisis.

 Late Sunday, the Obama administration released a report on the crisis.
 It presented the administration’s steps to answer the collapse of financial markets and institutions.
 At one time, job losses reached a monthly average of 800,000.
 And, at the worst point of the crisis, the economy was shrinking at a yearly rate of over eight percent.